lunasai/rfatimeline/docs/sbr-calculation.md

 - `employmentStartDate` (Date): contract start date
 - `birthDate` (Date): date of birth (optional; if unknown, all service is treated in the <35 band)
 - `exitDate` (Date): termination date selected by the slider
-- `monthlySalary` (number): monthly salary already including holiday allowance (do NOT add 8%)
+- `monthlySalary` (number): yearly salary with 8% holiday allowance included (stored as `monthlySalary` for backward compatibility; converted to monthly internally)

 ### Overview

 Total payout is the sum of base severance and additional compensation for unused outplacement months when the employee exits before the outplacement period ends.

-- Base severance = A × monthlySalary
+- Base severance = A × monthlySalary (monthlySalary already includes holiday allowance)
-- Additional compensation = 0.5 × monthlySalary × remainingFullOutplacementMonths
+- Additional compensation = 0.5 × baseSalary × remainingFullOutplacementMonths (where baseSalary = monthlySalary / 1.08)
 - Total payout = base severance + additional compensation

 ### A. Weighted Service Years (A)